sishirbhattarai/Sishir-Weather-Dashboard/README.md

-# 06 Server-Side APIs: Weather Dashboard
+# Live Deployed Site:
   https://sishirbhattarai.github.io/Sishir-Weather-Dashboard/

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
+# Criteria: Using the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
 The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
 Use `localStorage` to store any persistent data.

 ![weather dashboard](./assets/images/weather1.PNG)